kelllyy101/expense_py/README.md

 The Expense Tracker CLI aims to provide a comprehensive and user-friendly tool for individuals to track their expenses efficiently.
 The following features are planned for implementation:

-1. User Authentication: Implement user registration and login functionality, allowing users to create accounts to store and manage their expense data securely.

-2. Expense Management: Users can add, edit, and delete individual expense records.
-Each expense will include details such as the date, amount, category, description, and any additional notes.
+1. Expense Management: Users can add, edit, and delete individual expense records.
+Each expense will include details such as the date, amount, category and description.

 3. Budget Categories: Users can set up custom budget categories to organise their expenses effectively.
 The CLI will allow users to add, edit, and delete budget categories as needed.